 There’s so much to love about this.
 Mr Donald Trump — wind power hater because it supposedly ruins the view… unlike his towers and golf courses — seems to have missed the sarcasm in an infographic he retweeted.
 Well, just check it out here:

 First of all, thanks to Some Air for making the infographic, and for sharing the news regarding Mr Trump’s blunder, and to Grist for sharing it with more of the world.
-They’ve already said so many things so well, let me just provide some good quotes from the above links:
+They’ve already said so many things so well that I’ll just provide some good quotes from the above links: